Battlefield Roles, Command Points, Detachments, Points and Keywords

 You can play with no Detachments, this is called an Unbound Army, but you’ll get zero Command Points.
 On the flip side if you bring Detachments this is called a Battle Forged Army.
-A Battle Forged Army gets 3 Command Points as a starting base.
+No one plays Unbound that I know of!

-Each detachment gives you a number of Command Points.
 Command Points are used during a game on special abilities, these are called Stratagems.
-Some Detachments give you zero Command Points while others give you 12.
-And some take Command Points away!

 So bringing all this together;